opynfinance/squeeth-monorepo/packages/subgraph/README.md

 To store the access token in your computer, run `graph auth --product hosted-service <ACCESS_TOKEN>`

-- To copy the config and ABIs run `node scripts/publish.js` under hadhat folder of our repo.
+- To copy the config and ABIs from `hardhat` package, run `node scripts/publish.js` under hadhat folder of our repo.
 This will copy all your ABIs and create config files under the subgraph folder
+- Make sure to manually copy ABIs from `bull-vault` package, add addresses and starting block in `config` folder for the related network json file
 - Prepare the subgraph for a particular environment using `yarn prepare:ropsten` or `yarn prepare:mainnet`
 - Generate types using `yarn codegen`
 - Write compiled subgraph to /build, using `yarn build`